FOREX-Euro plagued by Greek debt worries, Aussie slides

 * Dollar index rises to 9-month high, Aussie slides

-LONDON, Oct 4 The euro hit a nine-month low against the dollar and a 10-year trough against the yen on Tuesday as euro zone policymakers failed to quell rising speculation of a Greek debt default, hitting riskier currencies and boosting the greenback.
+LONDON, Oct 4 The euro held near a nine-month low against the dollar and a 10-year trough against the yen on Tuesday, as euro zone policymakers failed to quell rising fears of a Greek debt default, hitting riskier currencies and boosting the greenback.

-The single currency fell to $1.3145, its weakest since January as a 3 percent slide in European stocks and a collapse in the shares of Franco-Belgian banking group Dexia -- which has hefty exposure to Greek debt -- pushed investors into the safety of the world's most liquid currency.
+The dollar rose to a nine-month high against a basket of currencies with, the market gripped by worries that Europe's debt crisis could substantially damage its banks and accelerate a global economic downturn.

-Investors see a growing possibility of a default in Athens as euro zone finance ministers look to force banks to take bigger losses on their Greek debt holdings, while the next aid tranche for the country has been delayed until mid-November.
+Euro zone finance ministers are reviewing the size of the private sector's involvement in a second international bailout package for Greece, while an agreement to push back the next aid tranche for Athens until mid-November heightened investor concerns over the threat of default.

 Technical traders said the outlook for the common currency had turned increasingly negative after a bearish cross on the 50- and 200-day moving averages, while support was seen at $1.3040, a 61.8 percent retracement of the rally from $1.1876 in June 2010 to $1.4940 in May 2011.